Murcegany/card-python/README.md

-# card-python
+# Card Python Power BI Example
-Example of a visual card to be displayed in power bi with python script.
+This script is designed to generate business card layouts representing sales information for different segments (Government, Midmarket, Enterprise).
+The generated cards include product details, sales data, and segment icons, which are displayed in a visually appealing layout.
+The script is made to be used within power bi as a "python script".
+The data example was used within the code itself, making the change necessary to search according to the specific tables.